previous arrow

 The hut

-rifugio emilio questa - storia The Emilio Questa Hut (2388 m) stands on a rocky outcrop on the north shore of the “Portette” lake, in the centre of a wide dale surrounded by the peaks of Portette, Claus and Prefouns.
-It lies in the municipality of Valdieri, in the Province of Cuneo – Italy.
-The Refuge overlooks the Valasco valley, in the middle of which stands the former “hunting lodge” of the italian royal family (today a hut as well); towering on the western background, there are Monte Matto and the Cresta Savoia.
+rifugio emilio questa - storia The “Emilio Questa” Hut (2,388 m) stands on a rocky outcrop on the northern shore of Lake Portette, in the center of a wide valley surrounded by the peaks of Portette, Claus, and Prefouns.
+It is located in the municipality of Valdieri, in the Province of Cuneo, Italy.
+The hut overlooks the Valasco Valley, where the former hunting lodge of the Italian royal family stands (now also a mountain hut, the “Rifugio Valasco”).
+In the background to the west, Monte Matto and the Cresta Savoia rise prominently.

 The manager